 6 Data

-The historical pricing data for Bitcoin was obtained from CryptoCompare’s API from October 3, 2016 to February 10, 2018 at one hour resolution [19].
+The historical pricing data for Bitcoin was obtained from CryptoCompare’s API from October 3, 2016 to February 10, 2018 at one-hour resolution [18].
 The hourly sampling allowed us to sample 82 days of data yielding 12,001 data points at maximum time span.
 The raw Bitcoin data in Table 1 is read by the labeler component generating Table 2 output data.
 The modeler component reads in the data from Table 2 and fits a model to it and classifies a record as buy, sell, or hold.

 In an effort to determine the optimal set of parameters for the labeler, a scenario grid was established to run through many scenarios and output results.
 See Table 3 for the bear market scenario grid used and the best parameter.
 This scenario grid in combination resulted in 323 scenarios.
 The output from the trading algorithm was visually inspected and tuned to ensure maximum accuracy against the historical close price, see Fig. 7 and Fig. 8.
 The following time span data sets were used for modeling: bear market – November 20, 2017 to February 2, 2018, bull market – July 1, 2017 to October 31, 2017, and both markets – July1, 2017 to February 2, 2018.